ibm-cloud-docs/solution-tutorials/satellite-tour.hidden.md

    ibmcloud sat host ls --location <name-or-id>
    ```
    {: pre}
-   It also reports whether hosts are part of the control plane (`infrastructure`), or a part of cluster, or unassigned.
+   It also reports whether hosts are part of the control plane (`infrastructure`), or a part of a cluster, or unassigned.
 1. To list all {{site.data.keyword.satelliteshort}} clusters, use:
    ```sh
    ibmcloud sat cluster ls